-Welcome to the Shareswatch Australia – one of Australia’s premier stock market and investment blogs plus a free source of independent stock market investing views and analysis.
+Welcome to the Shareswatch Australia – one of Australia’s premier stock market and investment websites plus a free source of independent stock market investing views and analysis.

-What is the purpose of the Shareswatch Australian Site and Blog?
+What is the purpose of the Shareswatch Australia Site?

 Generally speaking, much of the business and stock market coverage in the Australian media is at best, fairly average.
 If you read the business news section of one newspaper then you are unlikely to gain much by reading the business news section of another newspaper.